moncifem/codebase-reader/README.md

 - **ChromaDB** for efficient vector storage
 - **SentenceTransformers** for local embeddings
-- **OpenAI** for advanced AI capabilities
+- **OpenAI** for advanced AI capabilities and embedding best practices
 - **Streamlit** for the beautiful web interface
-- **LangChain** for LLM integration patterns
+- **Research Community** for embeddings and vector database best practices

 ## 📞 Support

 If you encounter any issues or have questions:

+1. Run the test suite: `python test_basic.py`
-1. Check the configuration in `config.yaml`
+2. Check the configuration in `config.yaml`
-2. Ensure all dependencies are installed correctly
+3. Ensure all dependencies are installed correctly: `pip install -r requirements.txt`
-3. Verify API keys are set up properly (if using OpenAI)
+4. Verify API keys are set up properly (if using OpenAI)
-4. Check the logs for error messages
+5. Check the logs for error messages

 For bugs and feature requests, please open an issue on the repository.